 When it comes to "the metaverse," most business leaders would not consider themselves experts.
 In fact, some may wonder if the technology even matters to their companies.
 The simple answer is yes, it matters.
+At Brightscout, we'll analyze what is the metaverse and its implications in this article.

 According to the U.S Security and Exchange Commission, the word metaverse appeared in regulatory filings over 1,100 times in the first six months of 2022.
 The previous year had 260 mentions, and the preceding two decades saw fewer than a dozen mentions.
 It increasingly feels like every business executive needs to talk about the metaverse and, of course, how the concept naturally fits the capabilities of their businesses better than their competitors.